 Tecla was launched as the Graaf van Limburg Stirum and put into service for herring fishing.
 In 1925 the logger was taken out of commission.
 In 1935 she was sold to a Dane and renamed Tecla.
 A motor was built in and until 1978 the small coaster was transporting freight like grain, stones and fertilizer between different Danish islands.
 Meanwhile the ship has returned to the Netherlands and a considerable renovation gave it a new purpose as a sailing charter ship at sea.

-Aboard this ship you sleep in roomy two-person cabins with private shower and lavatory.
-Each cabin has central heating, closet space and reading lights, so you have every comfort you will need.
-Dinner is served on the lower deck, where you can also find a cozy seating area with a bookcase and music system.
+Aboard the Tecla you sleep in roomy two-person cabins with private shower and lavatory.
+Each cabin has central heating, closet space and reading lights, so you can enjoy every comfort you will need to relax after watches.
+Dinner is served on the lower deck, where you can also find a seating area with a bookcase and music system.
 It's a cozy space for exchanging sailing stories with your crew mates and making new friends.